learning-zone/react-basics/README.md

 The Virtual DOM is an abstraction of the HTML DOM.
 It is lightweight and detached from the browser-specific implementation details.
 Since the DOM itself was already an abstraction, the virtual DOM is, in fact, an abstraction of an abstraction.

+**why Virtual DOM is faster**

+When new elements are added to the UI, a virtual DOM, which is represented as a tree is created.
+Each element is a node on this tree.
+If the state of any of these elements changes, a new virtual DOM tree is created.
+This tree is then compared or “diffed” with the previous virtual DOM tree.

+Once this is done, the virtual DOM calculates the best possible method to make these changes to the real DOM.
+This ensures that there are minimal operations on the real DOM.
+Hence, reducing the performance cost of updating the real DOM.

 **Pros of Virtual DOM**

 * Updates process is optimized and accelerated.